 If you’re feeling more like fast food, then stop by Jimmy’s Gyros for a gyro wrap full of juicy meaty deliciousness.
 The place is very popular with partiers who amble out of the clubs and bars in the area for an after-hours meal.

 If you want a more local experience, consider this lunch or dinner experience in Mykonos with a meal prepared in a local home by a Myconian host, the Greeks are known for their legendary hospitality!

 Dance Like No One’s Watching

-It’s not without reason that partygoers flock to Mykonos, especially during the summer months and even as late as September.
+It’s not without reason that partygoers flock to Mykonos- the nightlife in Mykonos is legendary, especially during the summer months and even as late as September.
+Dancing is simply one of the best things to do in Mykonos at night.
 N’ammos and Paradise Beach Club are both great places to party and Skandinavian Bar in the town center enjoys quite the party crazy reputation.
 We visited during late September and most beach clubs including Paradise Beach were shut, but the Skandinavian Bar had people queuing up for hours to get in.
 Another bar with a cool vibe (also in the town) is Argo, and I can only imagine that there are plenty of options during the livelier summer months when parties go on till sunrise.

 Explore the Island on an ATV

 If you have any time left after hours of beach-bumming, shopping, partying, enjoying sunsets and having a generally awesome time, you might want to explore other parts of the island riding an ATV or bike (both available to rent for cheap), though I’d totally understand if all you wanted to do was lie on the beach.

 Alternatively, you can also do this BBQ and drinks tour of Mykonos on a catamaran, over 6 hours, that is good value for money if you’re in a group or a full-day jeep safari exploring the entire island.